nzda-otago/nzda-otago.github.io/resources.md

 image: 456213_287692834673246_1012630008_bw.jpg
 ---

-# Personal Locator Beacons

-The branch has two PLB (Personal Locator Beacons) for hire from the club.

-Hireage: $10/day, $20/ 2x days or $40/week.

-These can be signed out from:

-Roy Swailes, roy.swailes@mrcglobal.com - 021657415, or
-Greg Fagg, gregoryfagg@hotmail.co.nz - 02102776782
-If email requesting please include both contact pers.

-There is no excuse not to be safe out there now team ...

 # Claybird Thrower

 The club has a Claybird Thrower for hire … $5 per day.
 It is a great way to get the eye in before Duck Shooting or as a social bit of fun with mates or colleagues.